 GTA 6 release date: when could it be?

-Well we're certainly a long way off guessing dates at this stage but we might be able to start trying to pinpoint a year, at least.
+We're certainly a long way off guessing dates at this stage, but we might be able to start trying to pinpoint a year, at least.

 Will GTA 6 come to PC?